 Other 12-Step Groups

 There are numerous other 12-Step fellowships that follow guidelines and practices that are similar to AA and NA, but are focused on different types of addiction.
-Some may find it more helpful to attend other 12-Step groups, such as:
+Some may find it more helpful to attend 12-Step groups that are specific to their substance of choice, or others such as:

 - Co-Dependents Anonymous